eonist/eonist.github.io/_posts/2020-07-06-evolution-of-code.md

 - You tweak, refactor with tests, add small additions.
 Remove small things

 ### The pivot
-- Times have changed, and there is new demand, either make v2 from scratch or try bigger refactors with bigger design changes
+- Times have changed, and there is new demand, either make v2 from scratch or try bigger refactors with bigger design changes, or spin off into a new startup and create product nr.2